-Second, charge a higher price but offer a better service: like a shorter time to finish the product, better fit, better finish and great communication/attitude.
+Second, charge a higher price but offer a better service: like a shorter time to finish the product, better fit, better finish, and great communication/attitude.
 People are always willing to pay more for a better overall experience.

-Third, find out who your customers are, why they are having clothes made and what are their specific expectations.
+Third, find out who your customers are, why they are having clothes made, and what are their specific expectations.
 If you meet the specific needs of your customers, you can charge higher prices.

 Find Out What Your Competition Is Worth

 Know how much your competition is charging for their goods and services so you can select your price smartly.
-You will have to realistically weigh your skill and service vs. the competition.
+You will have to really weigh your skill and service vs. the competition.
 The aim is to give your customers a sense of fairness and will have them coming back, but will still leave you knowing that the work is worth your time.
 Charging too much may alienate a perfectly good customer that could be coming back for more.
 Charging much lower than the competition may harm your credibility.
 When in doubt, mirror the competition and see how it works out.
-After enough time, you will feel comfortable enough to tailor you prices specifically to your product.
+After enough time, you will feel comfortable enough to tailor your prices specifically to your product.